Albuquerque Folk Festival Logo

 Stage Two

-There's a lot of local talent here in Albuquerque and New Mexico, and we're offering Stage Two as an avenue where a few of these bands can play and gain some visibility.
-Come on out and meet the up and coming folk and traditional music bands on the local music scene.
-Thanks to Michael Coy for organizing Stage Two.
+There's a lot of local talent here in Albuquerque and New Mexico, and we're offering Mainstreet Stage as an avenue where a few of these bands can play and gain some visibility.
+Come on out and meet established and up and coming folk and traditional music bands on the local music scene.
+Thanks to Michael Coy for organizing the Mainstreet Stage.

 Friday